maugus0/ShuffleX/README.md

 <img src="img/ShuffleX1.png" />

-You can use all function defined in the file deck.go at main.go when you run ShuffleX.
+You can use all functions defined in the file deck.go at main.go when you run ShuffleX.